-All Faculty (FA), Academic Staff (AS), and Limited Appointees (LI) with half-time (.5 or 50%) appointments or greater.
+All Faculty (FA), Academic Staff (AS), and Limited Appointees (LI) with a total of .5+ FTE.

 For multiple position appointments:

-A: You must submit a separate OAR Form for each position appointment if your reporting structure is different across these appointments.
-For example, if you work for two different departments that fall under the purview of two different Deans/Directors/Department Heads/Division Heads, then you must submit two separate forms to ensure compliance.
-OR;
+You must submit a separate OAR Form for each position appointment if your reporting structure is different across these appointments.

 Did you find some old OAR files while you were spring cleaning your office?
 The UWSA retention schedule for Outside Activity Reports is the "Event" + 3 (three) years.
 You may destroy the OAR records that exceed this timeline.